 Free clinic services

-Dental clinics in Hungary are experienced in treating people from around the world, and as a result many of them offer a number of free services which aim to make the process of medical travel as simple as possible.
+Dental clinics in Hungary treat people from around the world, and as a result many of them offer a number of free services.
 Services you might find useful include:

 - Airport transfers